Links updated, April 2017

 Is this behavior normal, a phase, a development issue, or something more serious?
 (Resources in Spanish)

 Family members and teachers may see a range of behaviors out of children and still not be sure if a particular behavior they’re seeing indicates a childhood behavior disorder.
 Visit Medline Plus’ page, which connects with various resources to help you decide, including Development and Behavior; You and Your Child’s Behavior; Children’s Threats: When Are They Serious?; and specific aspects of behavior, such as aggresion; children who won’t go to school; conduct disorders; fighting and biting; helping the child who is expressing anger; and know when to seek help for your child.

 This 6-page newsletter defines the process of FBA.
 It gives clear descriptions and specific examples.
 A great, reader-friendly overview!

-An 8-page brief for parents on functional behavioral assessment and positive behavioral interventions.
+A 3-page brief for parents on functional behavioral assessment.